- The HPV vaccine does NOT cure an existing HPV infection.

 - The CDC (Centers for Disease Control) recommends that both boys and girls receive the HPV vaccine by age 11 and 12 and that the series can be started as early as 9 years old.

-- October 2016 – Based on recent findings, the CDC now recommends that anyone who reeives the HPV vaccine before their 15th birthday requires only 1 additional dose, a total of 2 doses (instead of 3).
+- October 2016 – Based on recent findings, the CDC now recommends that anyone who receives the HPV vaccine before their 15th birthday requires only 1 additional dose, a total of 2 doses (instead of 3).
 The 2nd dose should be given 6-12 months after the first one.

-- New: Anyone starting the HPV vaccine series after the age of 15 should receive 3 doses; the 2nd dose should be given 1-2 months after the first dose and the 3rd dose should be given 6 months after the first dose.
+- Anyone starting the HPV vaccine series after the age of 15 should receive 3 doses; the 2nd dose should be given 1-2 months after the first dose and the 3rd dose should be given 6 months after the first dose.

 Some types cause genital warts (flesh colored growths that may appear around the vagina or anus), others cause pre-cancerous changes (cellular changes that can lead to cancer of the cervix later).
 In rare cases, the virus can cause other types of cancers to the vulva, vagina, and anus in girls, the anus and penis in males, and the oropharynx (back of throat, base of tongue and tonsils) in both.